Two Measures of Inflation and Fed Policy

-Note from dshort: I've updated the accompanying charts with the latest Personal Consumption Expenditures price index from the Bureau of Economic Analysis, released yesterday.
+Note: The charts below have been updated with the latest Personal Consumption Expenditures price index from the Bureau of Economic Analysis.
 The annualized rate of change is calculated to two decimal places for more precision in the side-by-side comparison with the Consumer Price Index.

-The BEA's Personal Consumption Expenditures Chain-type Price Index for March shows core inflation well below the Federal Reserve's 2% long-term target at 1.13%.
-The Core Consumer Price Index, also data through March, is significantly higher at 1.89%.
-The Fed is on record as using PCE as its primary inflation gauge.
+The BEA's Personal Consumption Expenditures Chain-type Price Index for June, released today, shows that core inflation remains below the Federal Reserve's 2% long-term target at 1.57%.
+The most recent Core Consumer Price Index release, also data through June, is higher at 2.26%.
+The Fed is on record as using Core PCE data for its primary inflation gauge.
 Headline inflation for both series is conspicuously lower, largely a result of low energy costs.

 Elsewhere the Fed stresses the importance of longer-term inflation patterns, the likelihood of persistence and the importance of "core" inflation (less food and energy).
 Why the emphasis on core?
 Here is an excerpt from one of the Fed FAQs.